Policy Brief

 3. Financing will be made available when it is needed.

-The Plan continues –
+The Plan continued –

 Ensuring that the burden of paying for the move to carbon neutrality doesn’t fall on future generations means that it will be necessary to raise funding.
 Based on previous estimates of a c.£300 million requirement, this would equate to approximately £10 million a year over the next 30 years, some of which will be delivered by the existing revenue ring-fenced to the Climate Emergency Fund each year.